Dusky robin: Nesting

 The nest of the dusky robin is often large, untidy and cup-shaped, placed in a fork in a tree or stump, often a fire-blackened one.
 Materials for nest consist of rootlets, strips of bark, twigs, grass, stems of edges and pieces of fern-frond, bound with spider webs, often on a base of twigs and lined with grass, rootlets, fine bark, plant-down, hair, fur, feathers and wool.

 Eggs and clutch-size

 The clutch consists of two to four pale olive- to blue-green oval or elongated-oval eggs, splotched with darker green and brown, with close-grained or finely textured, smooth and glossy, measuring 22 × 17 mm.

 Incubation and parental care

 Eggs are incubated by females only, in which they are fed on or near nest by male or any other helpers present.
 Incubation period usually last about 15 days.
 After the chicks are hatched, nestlings and feedings are carried out by both parents, along with any other helpers present.
-Parents feed and attend fledgings up to one month, and young accompany parents for at least 6–7 weeks after fledging.
+Parents feed and attend fledglings up to one month, and young accompany parents for at least 6–7 weeks after fledging.